 Douglas Lake Plateau IBA

 Along with the Kamloops Naturalists, the Nicola Naturalist Society is responsible for reporting on the Douglas Lake Plateau Important Bird and Biodiversity Area (IBA).
 Set up in 1996 this is one of the largest IBAs in B.C.
 It covers important migration staging areas for Sandhill Cranes and extensive breeding habitat for many waterfowl species and grassland specialists.
-To see photos and a bird checklist from one of our club visits to the IBA click this link: Crane Outing 2021
+The area is also under consideration for the new international recognition as a Key Biodiversity Area (KBA) which considers all wild organisms and not just birds.

 Here are posts on past outings to the Douglas Lake Plateau: